The proactive model is a world model, not a VLM

 Dreamer, MuZero, GAIA-1-as-simulator, Cosmos-as-substrate, V-JEPA 2-AC — they all instantiate this loop with different solver choices (CEM, MPPI, MCTS, learned actor).
 Proactivity falls out of the loop automatically.
 It is not an additional capability you bolt on; it is what the loop is.

-Blog 03's "surprise gate → verbalizer" is a degenerate version of this loop where the only available action is "say something" and the rollout horizon is essentially zero.
-Strip the constraints, expand the action set, push the horizon out, and you get back to the full world-model agent.
+Blog 03's "outlier gate → notifier" is a degenerate version of this loop: the only available action is "notify a human," and it rolls out just the one future it's drifting toward instead of the futures under each possible intervention.
+Expand the action set, evaluate those interventions, and you get back the full world-model agent.

 Where the VLM actually fits